benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

+### Invocation
+/ˌɪnvə(ʊ)ˈkeɪʃ(ə)n/
+noun
+_The action of invoking someone or something._ or
+_To activate.
+One usually speaks of invoking a function or routine in a program.
+In this sense, the term invoke is synonymous with call._

 ### Fundamentals at an atomic level.
 Well, almost atomic.

-Message passing forms the bridges between our otherwise disparate software components (provided we're [separating our concerns][2]).
+Invocation forms the bridges between our otherwise disparate program modules (provided we're [separating our concerns][2]) allowing us to compose solutions in software.

+Functions are invoked as functions or as methods with an invocation expression (Invocation Expressions).
+An invocation expression consists of a function expression that evaluates to a function object followed by an open parenthesis, a comma-separated list of zero or more argument expressions, and a close parenthesis.
+If the function expression is a property-access expression—if the function is the property of an object or an element of an array—then it is a method invocation expression.
+That case will be explained below.
+The following code includes a number of regular function invocation expressions:

+[message passing][1]
 [1]:http://en.wikipedia.org/wiki/Message_passing
 [2]:http://en.wikipedia.org/wiki/Separation_of_concerns